 Mowing your lawn isn’t as simple as just dragging your mower across the yard.
-There is a distinct difference in how a lawn looks when cut with a sharp lawnmower blade and how it looks when it is shredded by a dull lawnmower blade.
+There is a distinct difference in how a lawn looks when cut with a sharp lawnmower blade versus how it looks when it is shredded by a dull lawnmower blade.
 A sharp blade makes the lawn look manicured…neat and healthy.

 Before mowing your lawn, you can look at the tips of your grass to know if it is time to sharpen.
 A dull blade can make your lawn appear yellow, brown and raggedy.
 A dull lawnmower blade may even pull up portions of the grass because it actually pulls on the entire plant instead of slicing through the blades of grass cleanly.
 Think of it like cutting a good steak; do you want to rip at it with a dull knife, or slice through like butter?